Tools for teaching

 Other resources for teachers are also available on:

-- enseign-histoire-shoah.org: A site, developed with the Ministry of National Education, to help teachers teach the history of the genocide of the Jews during the Second World War.
-There are listed the news, proposals for activities to be carried out in class or in institutions, practical information to organize visits to places of memory in France and Europe.
+- enseigner-histoire-shoah.org: A website, developed with the Ministry of National Education, to help teachers teach the history of the genocide of the Jews during the Second World War.
+It includes news, proposals for activities to be carried out in the classroom or in schools, and practical information on organizing visits to places of remembrance in France and Europe.

-- cnrd.memorialdelashoah.org: Every year, the Shoah Memorial creates a website dedicated to the CNRD theme.
-In order to provide the keys to understanding the subject and to accompany students and teachers in their reflection, this site offers many online resources, bibliography, videos, glossaries, chronologies, etc...
+- cnrd.memorialdelashoah.org: Every year, the Shoah Memorial creates a website dedicated to the theme of the CNRD.
+In order to provide the keys to understanding the subject and support students and teachers in their reflection, this site offers many online resources, bibliography, videos, glossaries, chronologies, etc...

-- grenierdesarah.org: As an introduction to the history of the Holocaust, this site is aimed at children aged 8 to 12 years with respect for their sensitivity.
+- grenierdesarah.org: As an introduction to the history of the Holocaust, this site is aimed at children aged 8 to 12 years with due regard for their sensitivity.
 It gives to see and hear tales and expressions that show the diversity of Jewish cultures transmitted before, during and after the Second World War.
-It offers nine itineraries that reflect the daily life of the Jews during the war, from archival documents and activity tracks, to be used in the educational space dedicated to teachers.
+It offers nine courses that bear witness to the daily lives of Jews during the war, based on archival documents and suggestions for activities, to be used in the teaching area dedicated to teachers.